bugthesystem/InfluxDB.Net/README.md

 >[InfluxDB](http://influxdb.com/) An open-source distributed time series database with no external dependencies.
 It is the new home for all of your metrics, events, and analytics.

 A Portable .NET library to access the REST API of a [InfluxDB](http://influxdb.com/) database.

 **Original NuGet**
 This is a fork of [InfluxDB.Net](https://github.com/ziyasal/InfluxDB.Net/) NuGet library which currently seems to be in hibernation.
 I took whatever was out there (including improvements from other forks) did some refactoring on the codebase and plan on implementing the rest of the InfluxDB API.

 **Installation**
 I did not create a separate NuGet for this fork so you will have to download the .sln, build it in release and add it to your project.
-Unit tests work, and the Influx API calls that were implemented seem to work fine.
+Unit tests work, and the Influx API calls that were implemented previously seem to work fine.

 **InfluxDB v0.9.6 and the TICK stack**
 Since Influx released InfluxDB v0.9.6 and [announced](https://influxdata.com/blog/influxdb-the-platform-for-time-series-data/) their TICK stack, I plan on creating an umbrella NuGet which would support all components of the TICK stack.